 Solution?
 Let robots do the work.
 If you haven’t heard of the Grillbot, run, don’t walk, to snag one of these cool gadgets.
 They’ll do all the greasy work for you with the push of a button, powered by a rechargeable battery.
 If that’s too high-tech for you, clean the grill before and after with half a white onion.
 You’ll need a long grill fork tool.
 Be sure to keep the grill hot while you rub the onion along the grills to remove dirt and food debris.
 For a deeper cleaning, you can make a mixture of baking soda with a few drops of natural dish soap for a more thorough cleaning with a brush and rinse.
-Find more DIY nontoxic cleaning recipes here.
+Check out these other DIY nontoxic cleaning recipes.

 2. Toxic-Free Mosquito Control

 Pesky.
 There’s really no other word to describe annoying mosquitoes.
 But don’t resort to toxic sprays.
 Instead, try geraniol, a naturally derived ingredient extracted from geranium oil contained in BugBand that is DEET-free.
 BugBand has been shown in studies to repel mosquitoes, house flies, stable flies, horn flies, fire ants, fleas, gnats, dog ticks, lone star ticks and no-see-ums.
 It’s not only making me happy that I have geraniums on my outdoor patio, but BugBand is made with all-natural ingredients and is available in wristbands, towelettes and a spray lotion that’s safe for pets and people.
 BugBand will also repel ticks when applied to the skin.